TVATDCI/Algorithm-challenge/README.md

 isPalindrome("hello") === false;
 ```

-**Explanation:** This challenge requires you to write a function that takes an integer as input and returns the integer with its digits reversed.
-For example, if the input is 521, the output should be 125.
+**Explanation:** A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).
+This challenge requires you to write a function that checks if a given string is a palindrome.

 ## Challenge 3: Reverse an Integer <img src="./images/reversed-grey.svg" alt="Algorithm Challenge" width="25" align="right" style="margin-left: 10px;" />